-- SBIO 5004 Graduate Seminar (1 credit hour, all M.S. graduate students must take at least once for credit, M.S. students must present once as part of SBIO 5004 while in residence), 3 credits maximum allowed - SBIO 5114 Professional Skills for SBIO Graduate Students, 2 credit hours - SBIO 5124 Wood Materials Science, 4 credit hours - Statistics -1 graduate-level 3 credit hour statistics course determined by advisory committee, 3 credit hours - Selection of a minimum of one course from this list: SBIO 5224 Quantitative Wood Anatomy SBIO 5324 Timber Engineering SBIO 5344 Industrial Ecology SBIO 5424 Polysaccharide Chemistry SBIO 5984 Special Study in relevant topics as they emerge - In addition to the department requirements listed above, Virginia Tech requires ALL graduate students complete a course in inclusion and diversity.
-Graduate students in the Department of Sustainable Biomaterials fulfill this requirement by completing NR 5984 Environmental Justice, 1 credit hour. - Additional graduate level courses must be taken to fulfill the minimum credit hour requirements of the Graduate School.
+- 1. SBIO 5004 Graduate Seminar 1 credit hour, 3 credits maximum allowed - 2.
+SBIO 5114 Professional Skills for SBIO Graduate Students, 2 credit hours - 3.
+SBIO 5124 Wood Materials Science, 4 credit hours - 4.
+Statistics -1 graduate-level 3 credit hour statistics course determined by advisory committee, 3 credit hours - 5.
+Selection of a minimum of one course from this list: - SBIO 5104 Packaging Development - SBIO 5224 Quantitative Wood Anatomy - SBIO 5324 Timber Engineering SBIO 5344 Industrial Ecology - SBIO 5424G Advanced Polysaccharide Chemistry - SBIO 5664 Advanced Packaging Dynamics - SBIO 5984 Special Study in relevant topics as they emerge - 6.
+In addition to the department requirements listed above, Virginia Tech requires all graduate students receive training in ethics and scholarly integrity.
+Graduate students in the department of Sustainable Biomaterials fulfill this requirement by completing SBIO 5114 Professional Skills for SBIO Graduate Students. - 7.
+Virginia Tech also requires all graduate students complete training in inclusion and diversity.
+Graduate students in the Department of Sustainable Biomaterials fulfill this requirement by completing SBIO 5114 and NR 5984 Environmental Justice.
+GRAD 5214 Diversity and Inclusion for a Global Society may be substituted for NR 5984 with the approval of the advisory committee.

+8. Additional graduate level courses must be taken to fulfill the minimum credit hour requirements of the Graduate School.